Dyarven/zomboid-server-on-arm/README.md

 - The first time you run the server it must be manually launching it from start-server.sh.
 - It will create the necessary files and folders and ask you to set up an admin password to access the server. _-> You could theoretically automate this by setting a custom servername and providing an ini file, but since this is a PoC and often unstable, I'd rather not skip this manual step._
 - After that you can just shut it down and run it like a systemd service.
-- Default server takes 8GB of RAM.
 - This script opens ports 16261 and 16262 UDP on your firewall but you still need to forward them in the oracle cloud console for your vm instance.
-- Notice we are using /opt/zomboid-server as a dir but zomboid's starting script will generate files in the homedir of the user.
-Files will be split in two directories but are accessible through symlinks from a single place to easily set startup parameters.
-- I recommend using tmux or screen during the process if you're on a single SSH session.

 ## Setup guide step by step